Gadolinium & other toxins damage your mitochondria and metabolism

 Or maybe I should have asked “when’s the last time you complained about having a sluggish metabolism?”

 Feel like your get up and go got up and left?
+You might have a broken metabolism because you’re suffering from mitochondrial damage.

 5 little secrets your doctor probably doesn’t know about mitochondria